obsidian-tasks-group/obsidian-tasks/README.md

 # Obsidian Tasks

-⚠️ **Warning** ⚠️
-This is still a work in progress.
-Obsidian can get laggy when you edit large files.
-User discretion is advised.
-I plan to ask for addition to the community repo once [milestone 1](https://github.com/schemar/obsidian-tasks/milestone/1) is achieved.

 Task management for the [Obsidian](https://obsidian.md/) knowledge base.
+The latest release requires Obsidian 12.0.0 or higher.

 Track tasks across your entire vault.
-List them and mark them as done wherever you want.
+Query them and mark them as done wherever you want.

 ## Screenshots